-Adjustable solar panel and light that takes 8 hours to reach a full charge on its 2200 mAh lithium ion battery.
-The lights will shine for 4-6 hours in high mode, 8-12 hours in low mode.
-Ground or wall installation options are available, and the product comes with a 12-month warranty.
+Adjustable solar panel and light that takes 8 hours to reach a full charge.
+Ground or wall installation options are available.
 Users are generally happy with customer service.

 The InnoGear’s battery life is not as long as promised in some cases, users report.
 And there were several reports of lights not working on arrival.
 Over time, the battery’s life fades, dropping the number of hours the spotlight works significantly.